packetghostyt/packetghostyt/vpn-review.md

 Any partnership must align with our values of **independence and transparency**.
 If a VPN fails to meet these standards, we will not engage in an affiliate relationship—regardless of compensation.

-Originally, we launched PacketGhost with zero affiliate links to prove a point—that VPN reviews can be ethical, transparent, and data-driven without being driven by profit.
-But over time, we realized that without any financial support, it became harder to justify the time and effort needed to keep the project alive.
-That said, we knew we could still do it the right way: by only partnering with VPNs that meet strict standards—no ownership of review sites, no influence on rankings, no shady backdoor deals.
-The initial no-affiliate approach also helped us gain traction on Reddit, but even then, overly controlling mods shut down discussion and visibility, making it clear that ethical funding was the only sustainable path forward.
+PacketGhost started with zero affiliate links because we wanted to prove something: honest, data-driven VPN reviews can exist without selling out.
+But the reality is, most of the top VPN channels are either owned outright, financially backed, or quietly sponsored by the very VPNs they’re reviewing.
+That’s the core problem—one we refuse to be part of.

+Over time, it became clear that without any funding, we couldn’t keep the project going.
+So we made a shift—but on our terms.
+We now allow affiliate links only for VPNs that meet strict standards: no ownership or investments in review platforms, no control over our content, and no shady backroom deals.

+Let it be clear—we will never promote or partner with any VPN that owns, invests in, or controls a review outlet.
+Period.

+Our original no-affiliate stance helped us build trust, especially on Reddit, but even there, mods censored discussions and limited reach on honest discussions.
+In the end, ethical funding wasn’t just a pivot—it was a way to survive without ever compromising the mission.

 ---